BS 7671 Compliant

 Select the cable type and confirm it is three-phase

-Identify the cable construction (SWA, singles in conduit, multicore, etc.), conductor material (copper or aluminium), insulation type (PVC or XLPE), and the number of cores (3-core or 4-core for three-phase).
+Identify the cable construction (armoured, singles in conduit, multicore), conductor material (copper or aluminium), insulation type (70 degrees C thermoplastic or 90 degrees C thermosetting), and the number of cores — 3-core or 4-core for three-phase.

 3